Evan A. Sultanik, Ph.D.

 Now when you look at a complex snow crystal, you can often pick out a hundred separate features if you look closely.

 He goes on to explain that there are $10^{158}$ different configurations of those features.
 That's a 1 followed by 158 zeros, which is about $10^{70}$ times larger than the total number of atoms in the universe.
-Dr. Libbrecht concludes
+Professor Libbrecht concludes

 Thus the number of ways to make a complex snow crystal is absolutely huge.
 And thus it's unlikely that any two complex snow crystals, out of all those made over the entire history of the planet, have ever looked completely alike.